dagsdags212/bioflow/docs/workflows/annotation.md

 ## Overview

-The `annotation.mk` workflow contains rules for conducting gene prediction and sequence annotation.
+The `annotation` module contains rules for performing _de novo_ gene prediction and sequence annotation.
 Its entry point is the `bf-annotate` command.

 :::{hint} Environment Setup
 :class: dropdown